-5.1.42 From October 2021 the ULEZ will be expanded to include all areas of the borough to the north of the South Circular.
-In the longer term the Council will assess the feasibility of seeking to further expand the ULEZ to cover the entire borough.
+5.6.5 From October 2021 the ULEZ was expanded to include all areas of the Borough to the north of the South Circular.
+On 29 August 2023 the ULEZ was further expanded to cover all London boroughs.

 Low Emission Bus Zones (LEBZ)